 Protein-peptide docking methods can be divided into three categories: template-based docking; local docking; and global docking (see our review paper on protein-peptide docking and its video summary below).

 CABS-dock is a global docking tool that implements the CABS simulation engine (which is the coarse-grained protein model reviewed here) for fast modeling of protein and peptide flexibility during search for the binding site.
-CABS-dock is presently available as the web server and as the standalone package.
-In comparison to web server version, standalone package offers much more functionalities that support docking with different kinds of knowledge about the modeled protein-peptide system.
+CABS-dock is presently available as the webserver and as the standalone package.
+In comparison to the web server version, the standalone package offers much more functionalities that support docking with different kinds of knowledge about the modeled protein-peptide system.

 The functionalities and applications of the CABS-dock method have been described so far in the following papers:

 Nucleic Acids Research, 43: W419-W424, 2015 - the paper describes CABS-dock web server implementation and results obtained for the PeptiDB benchmark set in the default mode (using peptide sequence, peptide secondary structure, and receptor structure input information).